meaghanince/meaghanince.github.io/README.md

             <section class="section">
                 <h2>About Me</h2>
                 <div class="about">
+                    <p><strong>My work lives at the intersection of science, storytelling, and strategic communication.</strong>
-                    <p>I'm a science communicator passionate about making complex biomedical research accessible and engaging for diverse audiences.
-With 4+ years of experience, I've developed expertise in translating cutting-edge oncology research - from immunotherapy to AI applications in cancer research - into compelling narratives that resonate with patients, donors, researchers, and policymakers.</p>
+                    I am a science communicator dedicated to bridging the gap between science and the community I serve.
+Over the past four years, I have honed my expertise in translating cutting-edge oncology research, including immunotherapy advancements and emerging AI applications in cancer care, into meaningful content that informs, inspires, and drives engagement among patients, donors, researchers, and policymakers.
-                    <p>My work sits at the intersection of science, storytelling, and strategy.
-I believe that effective science communication has the power to build trust, inspire action, and accelerate progress toward breakthrough discoveries.</p>
+I am committed to elevating research by helping communities understand the "why" behind science.
+Because the future is exciting, when people understand that message, it builds trust, inspires action, and helps accelerate innovation.</p>
                     <p><strong>Current Focus:</strong> Exploring the transformative potential of AI in scientific discovery and how to communicate responsibly about emerging technologies that will reshape research.</p>
                 </div>
             </section>